 Combining the Golden Circle and Secret Lagoon, this breathtaking tour takes you on a wondrous journey through Iceland’s staggeringly raw beauty.
 It ends with the ultimate Icelandic indulgence: a luxurious soak in a geothermal pool under the open sky.
 Go on a journey that brings you the experiences of walking among geologic marvels, witnessing an erupting hot spring, discovering a magnificent waterfall, and unwinding in an outdoor geothermal pool.

 A Historical & Geological Wonder

 Þingvellir National Park is located in a rift valley where the Eurasian and North American tectonic plates meet.
-It is a site of great historical, geological and cultural significance and has been designated a UNESCO World Heritage site. Þingvellir is the birthplace of the Althing Iceland’s parliament founded in 930 AD where the nation’s most powerful leaders would meet to decide on legislation and carry out brutal Viking age justice.
+It is a site of great historical, geological and cultural significance and has been designated a UNESCO World Heritage site. Þingvellir is the birthplace of the Althing Iceland’s parliament founded in 930 AD, where the nation’s most powerful leaders would meet to decide on legislation and carry out brutal Viking age justice.

 An Awe-Inspiring Waterfall

 The tour continues across an area of picturesque scenery to the mighty Gullfoss waterfall.
 Once there, you can take several paths around the two tiers of cascading water to explore several vantage points.
-Extra time is allotted at this location for a lunch break at Gullfoss Café where food is available for purchase.
+Extra time is allotted at this location for a lunch break at Gullfoss Café, where food is available for purchase.

 Bubbling with Excitement

 Next up is the home of “The Great Geysir” hot spring, which all geysers are named after.
-This area is an impressive collage of bubbling mud pools, hissing steam vents, and colourful algae deposits.
+This area is an impressive collage of bubbling mud pools, hissing steam vents, and colorful algae deposits.
 Strokkur geyser puts on quite the show every few minutes blasting boiling water high up into the air.